Alex Bainton

 God is on the Throne

 There’s an expression, “The big picture”.
 We might say of someone, ‘he is a big picture person’, or ‘she’s got a big picture of this’.
 In other words, he/she’s got a big view of things.
 A C.E.O might have a big picture; a P.M. or Premier might have a big picture.
+This morning let’s try and get a big picture, a big view of God.
+In the bible reading for today from The Revelation, ch 4, we hear these words: “At once I was in the Spirit, and lo a throne stood in heaven, with one seated on the throne!
 Read more

 I go to prepare a place.

 Heart trouble is a common problem, perhaps indicated by the number of by-pass and stent operations.
 But there’s another type of heart trouble too - the sort of heart trouble that we hear about in today’s reading in John.
 Jesus said to his disciples, “Let not your hearts be troubled.”
 And so, his disciples had troubled hearts.
+Troubled hearts are hearts that are not at peace, hearts that are anxious or agitated.
 Read more

 A well known Text